-During biblical times amethyst is believed to have been the third stone in the third row of the high priest breastplate.
+In biblical times amethyst quartz is believed to have been the third stone in the third row of the high priest breastplate.
 This religious garment was worn by the Jewish high priest when presenting himself to God and was adorned with twelve precious gemstones each of which had the name of one of the twelve tribes of Israel inscribed on one side.
-In the Middle Ages it was believed to encourage celibacy and symbolise piety (dutiful devotion to God and observance of religious principles) hence was a favourite of the church.
+In the Middle Ages amethyst was believed to encourage celibacy and symbolise piety (dutiful devotion to God and observance of religious principles) hence was a favourite of the church.
 More recently it can be seen in the Royal Sceptre which is part of the British Crown Jewels.
 The sceptre is crafted entirely from gold and features a huge amethyst mounted below a diamond encrusted cross with an emerald in the centre.
-It also features the Cullinan I which is the world's largest clear cut diamond.
+It also features the Cullinan I, the world's largest clear cut diamond.

 Tales of Amethyst in Literature

-Many articles that have been written about amethyst over the years make reference to a tale from Greek mythology which explains how the name amethyst came about.
+Countless articles that have been written about amethyst over the years make reference to a tale from Greek mythology which explains how the mineral's name came about.
 Despite extensive research we have never been able to find any hard evidence to support its existence.
-The only known reference in Greek mythology relates to a stone that was given to Dionysus (Greek God of wine) by the titan Rhea in order to preserve the wine-drinker's sanity.
+The only known reference to amethyst in Greek mythology relates to a stone that was given to Dionysus (Greek God of wine) by the titan Rhea in order to preserve the wine-drinker's sanity.

-In 1576 however which is a very long time after the fall of Ancient Greece, a book of poems was published that had been written by a French poet by the name of Remy Belleau and one bore a striking resemblance to this apparent Greek myth.
-Published less than ten months before his death, there is nothing to suggest it was based on any original text from Greek mythology.
+In 1576 however which is a long time after the fall of Ancient Greece, a book of poems was published that had been written by the French poet Remy Belleau and one bore a striking resemblance to this apparent Greek myth.
+Published less than ten months before his death, there is nothing to suggest it was based on original text from Greek mythology.
 Bacchus is the name adopted by the Romans for Dionysus, Greek God of wine.

 "Bacchus was pursuing a maiden named Amethyste who refused his affections.
 Amethyste prayed to the gods to remain chaste, a prayer which the goddess Diana answered, transforming her into a white stone.
 Humbled by Amethyste's desire to remain chaste, Bacchus poured wine over the stone as an offering, dyeing the crystals purple"

-In recent years many different versions of this myth have appeared and each time it appears the person writing the article claims that it comes from Greek mythology.
+In recent years many different versions of this myth have appeared and each time the person writing the article claims that it comes from Greek mythology.